Our Peace Of History

-The untold stories of Afro-Caribbean settlers in Britain can now be told through a project called Our Peace Of History.
+The untold stories of Caribbean settlers in Britain can now be told through a project called Our Peace Of History.

 Conceptualised by Stanley Roy Archer and his daughter Yvonne Archer, the project promotes peace through the arts by helping people share their stories with the community.